TanStack/router/docs/guide/data-loading.md

 ### Using `loaderDeps` to access search params

 Imagine a `/posts` route supports some pagination via search params `offset` and `limit`.
 For the cache to uniquely store this data, we need to access these search params via the `loaderDeps` function.
-By explicityly identifying them, each route match for `/posts` with different offset and limit won't get mixed up!
+By explicitly identifying them, each route match for `/posts` with different offset and limit won't get mixed up!

 Once we have these deps in place, the route will always reload when the deps change.